8.4 Promoting culture and cultural participation

 According to the data of the Lithuanian National Cultural Centre, in 2018, there were 158 cultural centres and about 500 of their branches and subdivisions that are located in urban and rural territories of Lithuania, with 2915 amateur art groups, 886 studios and clubs that have in total 52 819 participants.
-Children's and youth groups comprise 36 per cents of all amateur arts groups, and young participants comprise about 38 per cents of all participants.
+Children's and youth groups comprise 36 per cents of all amateur arts groups, and young participants comprise about 38 per cent of all participants.

-Two of the four main objectives of the Lithuanian Cultural Policy Strategy 2030, adopted in 2019 by Lithuanian Government, are targeted to the accessibility of culture and cultural participation.
+Two of the four main objectives of the Lithuanian Cultural Policy Strategy 2030, adopted in 2019 by the Lithuanian Government, are targeted to the accessibility of culture and cultural participation.
 The first objective is to strengthen the cooperation between the state, municipal and non-governmental sectors, reducing cultural exclusion and inequalities.
-The objective has to be achieved by accomplishing three tasks: to ensure leadership and proportionality of performed functions within the network of cultural institutions; improve the quality and efficiency of the performance of cultural and art institutions by optimally distributing services across their networks; and to ensure the sustainability of cultural human resources and their equal distribution.
+The objective has to be achieved by accomplishing three tasks: to ensure leadership and proportionality of performed functions within the network of cultural institutions; improve the quality and efficiency of the performance of cultural and art institutions by optimally distributing services across their networks, and to ensure the sustainability of cultural human resources and their equal distribution.
 The second objective is to stimulate creation and participation in culture.
-It also comprises three tasks: to develop and foster talents by providing the appropriate conditions for creation in different artistic fields; promote the equal accessibility of high quality and various forms of culture for diverse social groups; and promote the participation in diverse creative activities by lifelong development of cultural competencies.
+It also comprises three tasks: to develop and foster talents by providing the appropriate conditions for creation in different artistic fields; promote the equal accessibility of high quality and various forms of culture for diverse social groups, and promote the participation in diverse creative activities by lifelong development of cultural competencies.

-The third goal of the Lithuanian Cultural Policy Strategy 2030 links the issue of cultural participation to the development of civil society and critical thinking of people.
-The tasks of the goal are the following: to strengthen the immunity of citizens and institutions to information threats and their civic activity and knowledge; strengthen people's critical thinking ability and understanding of cultural phenomena; and develop national awareness and cognition of tangible and intangible heritage of modern society.
+The third goal of the Lithuanian Cultural Policy Strategy 2030 links the issue of cultural participation to the development of civil society and the critical thinking of people.
+The tasks of the goal are the following: to strengthen the immunity of citizens and institutions to information threats and their civic activity and knowledge; to strengthen people's critical thinking ability and understanding of cultural phenomena, and develop national awareness and cognition of tangible and intangible heritage of modern society.

 Before the adoption of the strategy in 2019, the Lithuanian Ministry of Culture already implemented some measures to increase the accessibility of culture and cultural participation.
 The newest measure is free admission to museums.
-Since the beginning of 2019, under the initiate of the Ministry of Culture, permanent exhibitions of national and state museums can be visited free of charge every last Sunday of the month.
+Since the beginning of 2019, under the initiative of the Ministry of Culture, permanent exhibitions of national and state museums can be visited free of charge every last Sunday of the month.
 This regulation does not apply to private museums.